drewstopherlee/docs/_posts/2023-05-13-plex-user-guide.md

 You can search for new movies and series using the search bar at the top of the screen.
 You can also browse popular movies/series using the tabs on the left of the screen or in the various sections of the home screen.

 > There are icons in the upper-right corners of some posters.
-These correspond to the item's status; a green checkmark means it's already available, a green dash means that it's partially available (i.e., some seasons of a show are available, but not all), and a purple clock means that it's been requested, but not downloaded (or released) yet.
+These correspond to the item's status; a green checkmark means it's already available, a green dash means that it's partially available (e.g., some seasons of a show are available, but not all), and a purple clock means that it's been requested, but not downloaded (or released) yet.
 {: .prompt-tip }

 Once approved, movie requests should begin downloading automatically, but TV requests still need to be downloaded manually, which can increase the time before they are available.